Sirdsapes/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 -We need to first create resource groups to install our the VM on using Azure.

+-The name of the resource group will be RG-osTicket.
 <p>
 <a href="https://ibb.co/bJn1hLj"><img src="https://i.ibb.co/tX5Bfcw/Resource-Azure-Arrow.png" alt="Resource-Azure-Arrow" border="0"></a>
 <a href="https://ibb.co/SBc3KvT"><img src="https://i.ibb.co/9WhrqYX/Create-Resource-G.png" alt="Create-Resource-G" border="0"></a>